 My current work (no pun intended, but I'll take it anyway)

-focuses on the theoretical development of general
+focuses on the development of general

 relativistic resistive magnetohydrodynamics inspired by 14-moment methods.